-Industry codes of practices complement these regulations.
-The Council of Ethics and Transparency of the Pharmaceutical Industry (CETIFARMA) has issued various self-regulatory codes, the latest of which came into force on April 1 2013.
+Industry codes of practice complement these regulations.
+The Council of Ethics and Transparency of the Pharmaceutical Industry (CETIFARMA) has issued various self-regulatory codes.
 Affiliate members of the National Chamber of the Pharmaceutical Industry must adhere to the codes and CETIFARMA supervises compliance.
+The Advertising Council also issues opinions.